 The deadliest Islamic extremist group in Africa

 Al-Shabaab last year became the deadliest Islamic extremist group in Africa, with more than 4,200 people killed in 2016, according to the Washington-based Africa Center for Strategic Studies.
 The extremist group also faces a new military push from the United States after President Trump approved expanded operations, including airstrikes, against it.
-On Sunday, the that killed eight Islamic extremists at a rebel command and logistics camp near Sakow.
+On Sunday, the US military in Africa said it carried out a drone airstrike in southern Somalia that killed eight Islamic extremists at a rebel command and logistics camp near Sakow.

 The aerial attack, launched with the support of Somali special forces, is the first with the new powers approved by President Donald Trump last March, which allows the US Department of Defense to conduct legal action against al-Shabaab within a geographically defined area of active hostilities in support of partner force in Somalia.